Mental Health App Development 2025 | Features, Costs and Monetization

 - Will your software cater to a specific user group?

-- Will your app focus on a specific mental health issue, or will it be a general-purpose software that helps people maintain a healthy mind?
+- Will your app focus on a specific mental health issue, or will it be a general-purpose software that assists people in maintaining a healthy mind?

 - Will you make a stand-alone app or one that works in conjunction with in-person therapy?